sib-swiss/containers-introduction-training/docs/course_material/introduction_containers.md

 ## Exercises

 !!! note "If working on Windows"
     If you are working on Windows, you can either use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or the local terminal in [MobaXterm](https://mobaxterm.mobatek.net/).
+Make sure you install the latest versions before you install docker.
 In principle, you can also use a native shell like PowerShell, but this might result into some issues with bind mounting directories.

 Let's create our first container from an existing image.
 We do this with the image `ubuntu`, generating an environment with a minimal installation of ubuntu.